thom-dani/BondMatcher/README.md

 # BondMatcher: H-Bond Stability Analysis in Molecular Systems

-This repository contains the code and instructions for downloading the data used for the manuscript "BondMatcher: H-Bond Stability Analysis in Molecular Systems".
+This repository contains the code and instructions for downloading the data used for the manuscript *"BondMatcher: H-Bond Stability Analysis in Molecular Systems"*.

 ## Summary